Shobhna Walsh (Relate Trained Individual/Couple Therapist) Reg. MBACP

 Post graduate Diploma in Relationship Therapy

-I am a member of the BACP and adhere to its ethical guidelines and standards, assuring clients of high standards of professional care.
+I am a registered member of the BACP and adhere to its ethical guidelines and standards, assuring clients of high standards of professional care.
 I have completed the Certificate of Proficiency, which is the latest qualification required by qualified members of the BACP to complete to show that they are ethically competent.

 I undertake Continual Professional Development, attend training courses and workshops, undergo regular supervision and undertake further reading on a regular basis.